-For 2016, the Partnership has identified a mix of Global Financing Facility (GFF) and non-GFF countries.
-The countries are Afghanistan, Angola, Cameroon, Democratic Republic of Congo, the Gambia, Malawi, Mozambique, Nigeria, and Sierra Leone.
+For 2017, the Partnership has identified a mix of Global Financing Facility (GFF) and non-GFF countries.
+The countries are Afghanistan, Malawi, Mozambique, Nigeria, Sierra Leone and India.

 The Partnership, however, continues to work in a universal way, reaching for impact in all countries and not only in the focus countries.
 By creating an inclusive environment and facilitating dialogue and interaction among different stakeholders from across the SRMNCAH and health-enhancing sectors at all levels, The Partnership seeks to build alignment and strengthen the agenda for action in countries, including helping them to implement the 2030 Agenda for Sustainable Development.

 - Essential Interventions, Commodities and Guidelines for Reproductive, Maternal, Newborn and Child Health

 - Global Investment Framework for Women’s and Children’s health